 This usually isn’t something that we care about much when we travel but Olomouc does have great shopping options in this relatively small city.
 Seeing how the weather took an unexpected cold switch on us I ended up needing to find a jacket and a few more warm layers.

-There’s a new shopping mall, Gallery Santovka that has become the new hang out spot for university students and the place to go if you need a one stop spot for all your shopping needs.
-While some locals are indifferent about the new shopping center fearing that it will keep people from hanging out in the historical city center, it is rather convenient if you end up in a bind like myself on a weekend when everything else in town is closed up for their day of rest.
+There’s a new shopping mall, Gallery Santovka, that has become the new hang out spot for university students and the place to go if you need a one stop spot for all your shopping needs.

 Also, Gallery Moritz is located in the heart of Olomouc next to St. Maurice Cathedral.
 This old communist building has been revamped and turned into a young shopping center with everything from housewares to clothing stores.

-We love getting a different vantage point of the city and what better way to do that than from up above?
+We love getting a different vantage point of the city.
+What better way to do that than from up above?
 There are three amazing view points in Olomouc that are worth viewing.
 The first, and most popular are the clock tower from the Town Hall in the Upper Square.
 Climb the stairs all the way up and reward yourself with a fantastic view from above.

 Don’t fret if you miss the show at noon, it was a bit underwhelming.
-But do make sure to swing by any time of the day to just see the clock and notice the completely different theme.
+But do make sure to swing by any time of the day to just enjoy the unique theme!

-We recommend coming to Olomouc for at least two full days to see and experience what this amazing city has to offer.
-We highly recommend getting a tour or hiring a personal guide to take you around the city and give you some of the interesting details and history around every corner of Olomouc.
+We recommend coming to Olomouc, Czech Republic for at least two full days.
+This will give you enough time to really see what the city offers.
+Go on a tour or hire a personal guide to take you around!
+They’ll give you some of the interesting details around every corner.

-We both kept saying to ourselves that we ended up enjoying our time in Olomouc even more once we learned more and more including all the little stories and big events that shaped Olomouc to what it is today.
+We both kept saying to ourselves that we ended up enjoying our time in Olomouc even more because we learned so much.
+This includes all the little stories and big events that shaped Olomouc to what it is today.
 It really brought the city to life and gave us a perspective we wouldn’t have gotten on our own.